Jump to section

 1. Data controller

-Audulate Ltd (“Audulate”, “we”, “us”, “our”) is the data controller for personal data processed through this website (audulate.com) and the Audulate platform (app.audulate.com).
+Audulate (“Audulate”, “we”, “us”, “our”) is the data controller for personal data processed through this website (audulate.com) and the Audulate platform (app.audulate.com).

 When you use Audulate to scan your websites and process your compliance data, Audulate acts as a data processor on your behalf and you are the controller.
 That relationship is governed by our Data Processing Agreement (DPA), available on request.